Prostitution in Australia

+The Northern Territory decriminalised sex work in 2019.
+Victoria decriminalised sex work in 2023.
+Queensland since 2 August 2024 is the most recent state to decriminalise sex work, removing most criminal penalties associated with sex work and abolishing the brothel licensing systems.

 History

 Sex work in Australia has operated differently depending on the period of time evaluated.
 For this reason discussion is divided into three distinct periods: convict, late colonial, and post-federation.
 Pre-colonial "prostitution" among Aboriginal peoples is not considered here, since it bore little resemblance to contemporary understanding of the term.
 The arrival of the Europeans changed this "wife exchange" system, once they started exchanging their European goods for sexual services from Aboriginal women.
 During the convict period, English common law applied, and dealt with brothel keeping, disorderly houses, and public nuisance.
-The late colonial period viewed prostitution as a public health issue, through the Contagious Diseases Acts.
+The late colonial period viewed prostitution as a public health issue, through the Contagious Diseases Acts, versions of which passed in Victoria and Queensland, with compulsory examination of prostitutes and detention in "lock hospitals" if found to be carrying a "venereal disease".
+South Australia chose not to pass any CD Act, seeing it as "infringement on the rights of women and official condoning of immorality".
 Since Federation in 1901, the emphasis has been on criminalising activities associated with prostitution.
 Although not explicitly prohibiting paid sex, the criminal law effectively produced a de facto prohibition.